Persuasion and Influence - Competency

 - Successfully wields influence over others.

 PersuasivePersuasive emphasizes engaging others in a way that leads to genuine belief shift and emotional alignment with the message.
 It involves active listening, reframing arguments around shared interests, and using narrative, empathy, and logic to spark internal motivation.
-Where influence might move someone to act, persuasion aims to move them to care.
+Persuasion aims to move others to care.
 A persuasive person doesn't just generate compliance -- they cultivate conviction.
 It's a slower burn, but often more enduring, because it connects action to shared meaning and voluntary buy-in.

 - Attempts to persuade others rather than simply control them.